 Little Dude Films is the film division of Little Dude Media and is dedicated to writing and producing high quality short and feature length films and TV programmes.

 The company's films have appeared in numerous festivals and have won or been shortlisted for a number of awards.
-These include Shades of Beige winning Best Drama in the Portobello Film Festival in 2012; Deathless being screened in the LA Indie Film Festival in 2013; and Red Shadows being shortlisted for a Golden Trailer Award, also in 2013.
+These include Shades of Beige winning Best Drama in the Portobello Film Festival in 2012; Deathless being screened at BAFTA and in the L.A.
+Indie Film Festival in 2013; and Red Shadows being shortlisted for a Golden Trailer Award, also in 2013.

 Little Dude Films is also led by Ian Beaumont.
 Prior to founding the company, Ian worked on a number of feature film projects with acclaimed Slovakian producer Patrik Pass and film company Trigon, including Heaven, Hell, Earth, Nicky's Family and English Rhapsody.